cindyztran/on-tap-frontend/README.md

 ![screenshot](./images/show-page.png)

 ## Getting Started
+[Click here](https://trello.com/b/KSW0B6jO/project-3) to see the project's planning.

 [Click here](https://on-tap.netlify.app/) to see the deployed app.

 ## Future Enhancements
 - As a user, I should be able to favorite a post
 - As a user, I should be able to comment on a post.
+- As a user, I should be able to see the display names for user created posts.
+- As a user, I should be able to see the ABV content for each post.

 # Getting Started with Create React App